 Asics has been around since the 1940s and started producing sports shoes by the 1950s.
 Since then, the brand had made great strides when it came to creating shoe technologies that help athletes perform better.

-Types of Asics badminton shoes
+Types of Asics badminton shoes for men and women

 Badminton can be played in singles or doubles.
 But regardless of how many players are on the court, each one has to be quick on their feet.
 The movement of players may vary depending on their playing style, which means they could have different requirements for their badminton shoes.